pulzze/autoflow-documentation/docs/ids/action-array-drop/tooltip.md

-This Action drops the Count of elements from Array.
+Removes a specified number of items from an array